Standard Photo Print Sizes: Complete Reference Guide

 No account, no upload, no waiting.
 Pixotter processes everything in your browser using WebAssembly, so your photos never leave your device.

 If your image file is too large for the print service's upload limit, run it through the compress tool after resizing.
 You can reduce the file size without a noticeable drop in print quality.
+For a deeper walkthrough including DPI calculations and quality settings, see our resize image for printing guide.

 Tips for Better Prints